Chapter 9:

 Marigold was about to speak, but Kitezh quickly covered her mouth.

 “He’s still around.
-You need to be absolutely quiet.”
+You need to be absolutely quiet,” Kitezh whispered.

 As Kitezh kept her hands on her, Marigold began to disappear.
-Kitezh quietly makes her way from under the statue.
-As she crawled under the oxidized bronze horse, she immediately spotted Lev approaching the statue.
+Kitezh quietly made her way from under the statue.
+As she crawled under the bronze horse, she immediately spotted Lev approaching the statue.

 The rubble crunched under her feet.
-She was still invisible, so she had to be careful of the steps she took.
+She was still invisible, but she had to be careful of the steps she took.
 However, Lev had already caught on.

 Lev slammed his head against the floor once again.
-Kitezh covers her own mouth and holds her breath.
+Kitezh covered her own mouth and held her breath.
 She stood absolutely still.
 Kitezh could tell from his face that he was seriously concentrating on Kitezh’s motions.

-Lev gets his head back up.
-He starts walking carefully forward.
+Lev lifted his head back up.
+He started walking forward carefully.

-“Did he catch me?”
-Thought Kitezh, as she started to shake in place.
-“No, if he did, he would start charging for me right now.
-I better move now.”
+“Did he catch me?” thought Kitezh, as she started to shake in place.
+“No, if he did, he would start charging after me right now.
+I'd better move now.”

-Kitezh started to tiptoed through the rubble.
+Kitezh tiptoed through the rubble.
 She kept looking back at where Lev was going.
-He is now up against the bronze horseman statue.
+He was now up against the bronze horseman statue.
 Kitezh was only a few meters away from Lev now.

 SLAM!